webfx-project/webfx-maven-plugin/README.md

 The plugin can be run (once installed see above) using the following Maven command:

 ```
-    mvn -Dargs="--help" dev.webfx:webfx-maven-plugin:cli
+    mvn -DprojectDirectory="/project/path" -DtargetDirectory="/target/path"  dev.webfx:webfx-maven-plugin:export
 ```

-To supply additional args, an comma is used to separate each command

 ## Configuration

-Configuration consists of calling the cli goal of the webfx-maven-plugin in the example below during the initilize phase of the Maven build lifecycle.
+Configuration consists of calling the export goal of the webfx-maven-plugin during the pre-package phase of the Maven build lifecycle as illustrated in the example below:

-The 'args' XML element below is where the 'webfx' command line arguments are placed.
-For example is the command line was: webfx --help then the arguments would be as shown below.

 ```
   <build>